destaben/meshmate/README.md

 - Listens to text messages on configured channels
 - Automatically responds to `/ping` commands with hop and signal info
 - **RED weather alerts** via `/meteo` command using AEMET API (Spain)
+- **Prometheus metrics** endpoint for monitoring and observability
+- **HTTP API** for sending messages programmatically
+- Scheduled commands and reminders with flexible timing
 - Modular handler system for extensible commands
 - Configurable channel monitoring
 - JSON structured logging